Bill 148: Updates regarding the Employment Standards Act, 2000

 - Employers will be prohibited from requiring an employee to provide a medical note to substantiate any claim for personal emergency leave.

-Bill 148 purports to impact pregnancy and parental leave under the Employment Standards Act, 2000 in two capacities.
-The first will increase the pregnancy leave for employees who suffer a still-birth or miscarriage from 6 weeks to 12 weeks after the pregnancy loss has occurred.
+Beginning on or after January 1, 2018, pregnancy leave for employees who suffer a still-birth or miscarriage will increase from 6 weeks to 12 weeks after the pregnancy loss has occurred.

 - From 35 weeks to 61 weeks for employees who claimed a pregnancy leave, and